WakiMak/trentent.github.io-forked/_posts/2015-11-26-appv5-using-application-compatibility-toolkit-to-solve-issues.md

 </div>

 <div>
-  So this isn't going to work. Â How can we make it work?
+  So this isn't going to work.
+How can we make it work?
 </div>

 <div>